evijacibulska/evijacibulska/README.md

 - 👋 Hi, I’m @evijacibulska
 - 👀 I’m interested in computer vision and machine learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Dart, C#

 <!---
 evijacibulska/evijacibulska is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.